Ashwin Chitale

-Ashwin Chitale is an Indian actor.
-He won the national award for best child actor for his performance in the film Shwaas (2004) a Marathi language movie.
-Chitale belongs to Pune.
+Ashwin Chitale also known as Ashwin Afraad is an Indian poet, writer, storyteller and actor.
+He won the national award for best child actor for his performance in the film Shwaas (2004) a Marathi language film.
 He has played the role of Govinda in the Nagesh Kukunoor directed Hindi movie Aashayein.
 The other Hindi films in which he acted are Zor Lagaa Ke...Haiya!
 (2009) and Ahista Ahista (2006).
-He also played the role of Rishabh Shastri, son of Raghav Shastri(Nana Patekar) in Taxi No.9211.
+He also played the role of Rishabh Shastri, son of Raghav Shastri (Nana Patekar) in Taxi No. 9211 (2006).

-He schooled at Pune's Nutan Marathi Vidyalaya.